 First and foremost, testing is king.
 By putting every new feature to the test and monitoring the results, advertisers will find what works best.

 Secondly, understanding your audience is more important than ever.
 It’s worth taking the time to research your ideal customer profile and their behaviour.
 By knowing your target persona and adding content, creatives, and offers that matter to them, you can be sure that the algorithm will show the ad’s message to the most relevant people.

 Lastly, as those new PPC trends are showing, transparency and privacy are making their way into the world.
 So, consider the following options:

 - Diversify your channel mix

 - Start investing in SEO and Content Marketing

 - Consider expanding your ads platform list

-With many of these trends focusing on automation and transferring more control of the campaigns over to the algorithm, marketers can focus on that no AI can yet do – creativity.
+With many of these trends focusing on automation and transferring more control of the campaigns over to the algorithm, marketers can focus on what no AI can do yet – creativity.
 Rechannel your energy and find creative solutions for reaching your audience with your digital marketing strategy.